atique597/CryptoProject/README.md

-#Cryptography Project for the course Algebraic Cryptography
+#Project for the course Algebraic Cryptography
 ============

 ### CAST-256: